guymers/foobie/modules/docs/src/main/mdoc/docs/05-Parameterized.md

 ### Setting Up

 Same as last chapter, so if you're still set up you can skip this section.
-Otherwise let's set up a `Transactor` and YOLO mode.
+Otherwise let's set up a `Transactor`.

 ```scala mdoc:silent
 import doobie.*